Feminism in Egypt: Western rule

-Despite both social and economic reforms and further improvements made by Isma'il Pasha, Egypt had fallen heavily in debt to European powers and in order to protect its financial interests, particularly those in the Suez Canal, the UK seized control of the Egyptian government (1882).
+Despite both social and economic reforms and further improvements made by Isma'il Pasha, Egypt had fallen heavily into debt to European powers and to protect its financial interests, particularly those in the Suez Canal, the UK seized control of the Egyptian government (1882).

 Opposition against foreign intervention, particularly against the British occupation of Egypt began to grow.
 A reaction against Western influence and social and economic dissatisfaction led to the emergence of the Nationalist movement.
 Reformism and therefore feminism, which were originally closely linked, began to diverge.

 Nationalism

 The start of the 20th century saw a growing national consciousness.
-"The overwhelming presence of Europe and the collapse of much of the traditional order led to a reconsideration of Egypt's own position and identity in relation to the west.
+"The overwhelming presence of Europe and the collapse of much of the traditional order led to a reconsideration of Egypt's position and identity to the West.
 National independence seemed to supply the answer to western domination".
 A growing dissatisfaction with Egyptian society began to emerge and with it came calls for reform.
 The improvement of the position of women was part of this reform.
-"Since the end of the nineteenth century Egyptian Nationalists have claimed that there can be no improvement of the state without improving the position of women."
+"Since the end of the nineteenth century, Egyptian Nationalists have claimed that there can be no improvement of the state without improving the position of women."

 Saad Zaghlul and the Wafd Party led the Egyptian nationalist movement.
 The Wafd was the first organised mass party in Egypt.
 Although Zaghlul and the Wafd gained a majority in the Legislative Assembly, this did not stop the British government from exiling Zaghlul and some of his fellow part members to Malta on March 8, 1919.
 This proved to be the final straw for many and in protest Egyptian society rose to demonstrate against the British in what was the country's first modern Revolution.